hlzz/hlzz.github.io/_posts/2016-4-15-persistent_data_structure.md

 * Fully persistent: both updates and queries are allowed on any version of the data structure.

-* Confluently persistent: can use combinators to combine input of more than one previous version to output a new single version.
+* Confluently persistent: can combine input of more than one previous version to output a new single version.

 * Functional persistent: never modify anything, only make new nodes.
 In a purely functional program all data is immutable, so all data structures are automatically fully persistent.